 Faculty may designate students or research assistants to check out library materials on their behalf through the Proxy Patron Program

-View & renew items checked out from the UConn Libraries by logging in to your
+View & renew items checked out from the UConn Library by signing in to your

-UConn Libraries Account View & renew Interlibrary Loan items by logging in to MyILLiad
+View & renew Interlibrary Loan (ILLiad) items by logging in to your MyILLiad account.

 |Remote / Off Campus Access